neatcrm/docs/README.md

-# Website
+# NeatCRM Website

+This repository builds the website, blog, and documentation site.
 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ### Installation